fbertilsson/SustainabilityToolbox/architecture/architecture.md

 ## Sustainability chapter template

-Feel free to copy [the  sustainability chapter template](softwareArchitectureSustainabilityChapter.md) into your architecture document and elaborate it.
+Add a chapter to your architecture or design document.
+Feel free to copy [the  sustainability chapter template](softwareArchitectureSustainabilityChapter.md) into your document and elaborate it.

+## References

+* Read up on concepts at [Principles.Green](https://principles.green/)

 ## TODO write about